vSphere Replication can protect individual virtual machines and their virtual disks by replicating them from one vCenter Server instance to another.

-If you have already connected the source and target sites, select the target site from the list.
+If you want to configure a replication to a remote target site, and the source and target sites are connected, select the target site from the list and click Next.

-- Accept the automatic assignment of a vSphere Replication server or select a particular server on the target site.
+- Accept the automatic assignment of a vSphere Replication server or select a particular server on the target site and click Next.

-- (Optional) To configure individual disks of the virtual machine, select Advanced disk configuration.
+- (Optional) To configure the replication of individual disks, click the name of the source virtual machine.

-For each disk you can select its virtual format, storage policy, and specify a datastore where it is replicated.
-You can disable replication of the disk by deselecting Enable disk replication.
+For each disk, you can select the virtual format, storage policy, and a datastore where it is replicated.
+You can disable the replication of a disk by clicking Disable in its Replication Enabled row.

 - (Optional) On the Replication options page, select the quiescing method for the guest operating system of the source virtual machine.